ProjectPythia/pythia-foundations/preamble/how-to-use.md

 building blocks for many of the more geoscience focused components of the Scientific Python Ecosystem.

-## Running Pythia Foundation examples
+## Running Pythia Foundations examples

 All of the content in Pythia Foundations is authored in Markdown and presented in the form of [Jupyter